voxpupuli/beaker-vmware/vmware_fusion.md

 - `hypervisor: fusion` tells us to enable this feature for this host.
 This is required.
 - `snapshot: <name>`, where <name> is the snapshot name to revert to.
 This is required.

 We'll try and match up the hostname with a VM of the same name.
-Note that the VM is expected to be pre-configured for running acceptance tests; it should have all the right prerequisite libraries, password-less SSH access for root, etc.
+Note that the VM is expected to be pre-configured for running acceptance tests: a vanilla OS install with internet access and password-less SSH access for root is all that is required.

 There are a few additional options available in your configuration file.
 Each host section can now use: